Best source of product feedback: your customers

 Matching the product with the right target audience is important.
 That’s the feedback that counts and ultimately helps you develop not only a better website but also a better customer experience towards that audience.

-Different audiences also have different behaviours, even when they differ only by location.
+Different audiences also have different behaviors, even when they differ only by location.
 The way they find information and make decisions can be very different.

 Their needs and wants might be contrasting as well.

 Setting up buyer personas can help you here.
-Different demographic and behavioural criteria can find you the right participants in no time.
+Different demographic and behavioral criteria can find you the right participants in no time.

 And screening lets you do further narrowing as well to get the most out of your brand insights.

 For example, we created a buyer persona for users who are looking for different financial business services.
 We then found suitable participants for our study and let them use different websites.